 Time Stamp: 30 ns time stamp resolution is required for inner layers to get a good hit time resolution in order to reduce the occupancy in the offline time window (50-100ns).
 In the outer layers the time stamp resolution is less critical since the hit time resolution will be dominated by the long pulse shaping time.
 A single 30 ns time stamp clock in all layers will be used.

 Chip clock frequency: Two main clocks will be used inside the readout chip, the time stamp clock (33 MHz) and the readout clock (132 MHz or 198 MHz).
 These clocks will be synchronized with the 66 MHz SuperB system clock.
-In case the analog-to-digital conversion is based on the Time-Over-Threshold (TOT) method, a ToT clock has to be generated inside the chip.
-The TOT clock period should at least match the pulse shaping time to get a good analog resolution.
-A faster TOT clock could slightly improve the analog resolution but an upper limit (~3.5) on the ratio between TOT clock frequency and the shaping time frequency is imposed by the required dynamic range needed for low momentum particle dE/dx measurements (~10-15 MIP) and the number of bits available for TOT.
+In case the analog-to-digital conversion is based on the Time-Over-Threshold method, a ToT clock has to be generated inside the chip.
+The ToT clock period should at least match the pulse shaping time to get a good analog resolution.
+A faster ToT clock could slightly improve the analog resolution but an upper limit (~3.5) on the ratio between ToT clock frequency and the shaping time frequency is imposed by the required dynamic range needed for low momentum particle dE/dx measurements (~10-15 MIP) and the number of bits available for ToT.
 With the experience of the BaBar Atom chip a TOT clock frequency 3 times higher than the pulse shaping frequency could be used: 132 MHz for L0, 66 MHz for L1-2, 16.5 MHz for Layer3 and 6.6-3.3 MHz for L4-5.

 Masking, Kill and Inject: Each micro-strip channel must be testable by charge injection to the front-end amplifier.
 By digital control, it shall be possible to turn off any micro-strip element from the readout chain.

 Maximum data rate: Simulations show that machine-related backgrounds dominate the overall rates.
-At nominal background levels, the maximum hit rate per strip is 2 MHz/strip in Layer0 (45 MHz/cm^2), 0.7 MHz/strip in Layer1, 0.4 MHz/strip in Layer2.
-These numbers include a safety factor of 5.
+At nominal background levels (including a safety factor of 5), the maximum hit rate per strip goes from about 1 MHz/strip in Layer0 to about 50 kHz/strip in Layer 5, z-side.

 Deadtime limits: The maximum total deadtime of the system must not exceed 10 % at a 150 kHz trigger rate and background 5 times the nominal expected rate.